onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 104:30
 everything
 104:33
-tape script 6.5 pronunciation I'm older
+tapescript 6.5 pronunciation I'm older
 104:40
 than Jane but I'm not as old as John
 104:45
-he's the oldest tape script six point
+he's the oldest tapescript six point
 104:50
 six Ben and me who's cleverer you or Ben
 104:57
 me of course I'm much cleverer than Ben
 105:01
-isn't nearly as clever as me tape script
+isn't nearly as clever as me tapescript
 105:07
 six point seven who's kinda you or Ben
 105:12